mindset-dojo/mindset-dojo.github.io/docs/impact.md

 ### Project Everest: DevOps and Cultural Shift for Impact

-A business unit at SAP struggled for years to adopt DevOps practices that would open new revenue streams.
+A business unit at a Fortune 500 company struggled for years to adopt DevOps practices that would open new revenue streams.
 The problem wasn’t in getting agreement—it was in overcoming deeply entrenched silos and internal resistance.
 By leveraging the methodologies that now define Mindset Dojo, we unlocked the barriers and catalyzed a **cultural shift** that allowed the organization to fully embrace DevOps, InnerSource, and OpenSource practices.

 The financial impact?
 This shift generated multiple millions of dollars per year in recurring revenue **in the first few years alone**.
 Furthermore, this cultural transformation allowed the business to **pivot in response to macroeconomic turbulence and AI disruption**, ensuring resilience and adaptability in a fast-changing environment.